 Guidelines may vary by region and restaurant, but may include prohibiting sick employees in the workplace, practicing strict handwashing, increasing cleaning and sanitation of all surfaces, and requiring masks/face coverings.
-Many restaurants will be installing contactless hand sanitizing stations for guests and will post signage and floor markings to ensure safety.
+Many restaurants have installed contactless hand sanitizing stations for guests and post signage and floor markings to ensure safety.